-Hi Guys!
-If you’re here, it’s likely because you found your way here from my YouTube video I posted called:
+Hello there.
+If you’re here, it’s likely because you came from my YouTube video I posted called:

 “How I Got Into USC’s Screenwriting MFA Program” (You can watch it here.)

-But that’s not all.
-I also wanted to share my actual writing sample documents with you guys.
-So here they are!
-The original documents that made up my USC writing sample as well as some additional downloadable PDF files.
+But I also wanted to share my actual writing sample documents with you guys, so here they are below.
+The original documents that made up my USC writing sample as well as some additional downloadable PDF files are below.

 MY USC WRITING SAMPLE DOCUMENTS

 (In addition, here’s a version that includes my present-day, hand-written notes: Challenge A Scene with new notes

 And here’s a revised version of this scene that I’m quite proud of and just revised this week.
 Give it a read here:

 My Challenge B Scene